A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 \section{Homology Theories for Hypergraphs}

 As a combinatorial object, a hypergraph is not a topological space or a chain complex.
 It is also not necessarily a simplicial complex (except in special cases).
 However, we may transform a hypergraph into a topological space, a simplicial complex, or a chain complex in a variety of ways.
 Each of these transformations yields a homology theory for hypergraphs.
 In this survey, we focus on the simplicial and chain complex homology rather than the singular homology of a hypergraph, by transforming a hypergraph into a simplicial complex or a chain complex rather than an arbitrary topological space.
-To that end, we describe and discuss the following homology theories for hypergraphs: \begin{itemize} \item {Closure homology} (Section~\ref{sec:closure-homology}); \item {Restricted barycentric subdivision homology} (Section~\ref{sec:ResBS}); \item {Relative barycentric subdivision homology} (Section~\ref{sec:RelBS}); \item {Polar complex homology} (Section~\ref{sec:polar}); \item {Embedded homology} (Section~\ref{sec:embedded}); \item {Path homology} (Section~\ref{sec:path-homology}); \item {Magnitude homology} (Section~\ref{sec:magnitude}); \item {Chromatic homology} (Section~\ref{sec:chromatic}); \item {Weighted nerve complex homology} (Section~\ref{sec:weighted}). \end{itemize} Among the above homology theories, persistent versions of the embedded homology and path homology have been studied in the literature by constructing a filtration based on a function defined on the hypergraph, but we do not discuss these in detail.
-We do discuss the persistent homology of a weighted nerve complex, whose weights are derived from the structure of a hypergraph.
-Our survey includes known (with citations) and new (without citations) results; theorems with citations are occasionally proved using our notations for completeness.
+To that end, we describe and discuss the following homology theories for hypergraphs in detail including results and examples: \begin{itemize} \item {Closure homology} (Section~\ref{sec:closure-homology}); \item {Restricted barycentric subdivision homology} (Section~\ref{sec:ResBS}); \item {Relative barycentric subdivision homology} (Section~\ref{sec:RelBS}); \item {Polar complex homology} (Section~\ref{sec:polar}); \item {Embedded homology} (Section~\ref{sec:embedded}); \item {Path homology} (Section~\ref{sec:path-homology}); \item {Weighted nerve complex \emph{persistent} homology} (Section~\ref{sec:weighted}). \end{itemize} We also include a short section on chromatic and magnitude homology (Section \ref{sec:mag_chrom}), two homology theories that are well-studied for graphs but more nascent for hypergraphs, and a short section with references to other topological treatments of hypergraphs that are not simplicial, relative, or chain complex based.
+Our survey includes known (with citations) and new (without citations) results; theorems with citations are occasionally proved using our notations or different methods for completeness.